TAM / SAM / SOM

 - ICP — the customer profile that defines who is in SOM

-- Positioning — how you communicate where in SAM you sit
+- Positioning — how to communicate which slice of SAM you're targeting

 - Blue Ocean — strategy for creating new TAM rather than dividing existing TAM